rooftop-media/rooftop-media.org-tutorial/version4.0/tutorial.md

 # NodeJS Tutorial for rooftop-media.org, version 4.0

 This is a tutorial for building rooftop-media.org version 4.0.
 This version creates an email client, for writing, sending, recieving, and reading emails!

 Users will also be able to create email accounts on our website.
+This can be done when registering an account, or by adding an email to an existing account.
+Accounts may also have a non-rooftop backup email address.

 *Total estimated time for this tutorial: ADD ESTIMATED TIME*